-The following are the criteria within IFRS 10, Consolidated financial statements, which the Company used to evaluate and determine that it continues to meet the definition of an Investment Entity:
+The Company uses the following criteria, contained within IFRS 10 - Consolidated financial statements, to determine if the Company meets the definition of an Investment Entity:

-(a) Obtain funds from one or more investors for the purpose of providing those investor(s) with investment management services;

-(b) Commits to its investor(s) that its business purpose is to invest funds solely for returns from capital appreciation, investment income, or both; and

-(c) Measures and evaluates the performance of substantially all its investments on a fair value basis.
+- (a) Obtain funds from one or more investors for the purpose of providing those investor(s) with investment management services; - (b) Commits to its investor(s) that its business purpose is to invest funds solely for returns from capital appreciation, investment income or both; and - (c) Measures and evaluates the performance of substantially all its investments on a fair value basis

 The Company has evaluated the above criteria and determined that it meets the definition of an Investment Entity.
-As a result of meeting the definition of an Investment Entity, except for Foothills, subsidiaries which otherwise would have been consolidated are carried at fair value.
+As a result of meeting the definition of an Investment Entity, subsidiaries, which otherwise would have been consolidated, are carried at fair value.